-The value of the indicia on each mailpiece must be the exact amount due for the applicable price category and associated criteria such as weight, shape, and zone or another amount permitted by mailing standards to qualify for worksharing or volume discounts.
+The numerical value of the postage displayed on each mailpiece must be equal to or greater than the amount due for the applicable price category and any extra service fees or another amount permitted by mailing standards.
 Refunds for overpayment are considered only under standards in 604.9.0.

 Metered postage must be legible and not overlap each other if more than one impression is applied to the same piece.
 Metered postage must be printed or applied in the upper right corner of the envelope or address label.
 Indicia must be printed with USPS-approved fluorescent ink or use another USPS-approved method to ensure that the mail is faced during processing.
 Approved methods include the use of a facing identification mark (FIM) for indicia printed directly on letter-size First-Class Mail or printing indicia on USPS-approved label or tape.
 USPS-approved labels or tapes must be used when meter stamps are printed on tape (604.4.5).